chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-is-gltf.md

 - Multi-vendor extensions use the reserved prefix `EXT` and are typically supported by more than one vendor (i.e., company or application).
 - Vendor-specific extensions use registered prefixes (like `EPIC`) and are typically supported by at least that vendor.
 Applications by other vendors may also still support such an extension.

-To support many of UE4's features the exporter has implemented the following extensions (all of which can be turned off in the export options):
+To support many of Unreal's features the exporter has implemented the following extensions (all of which can be turned off in the export options):

 Extension                   | Description
 ----------------------------|--------------------------------------------------------